hecanjog/wctank.com/readme.md

-This is very much still in-progress, and many essential
+This is very much still in-progress, and there's still a lot to do!
-features have not yet been implemented.
-TODOs and issues abound!

 Support:
 ========
 Currently, only desktop flavors are supported.
 Full support for Chrome(ium).
 Mostly OK in Firefox.

 Installation:
 =============